Designs from Local Random Quantum Circuits with SU(d) Symmetry: Convergence of CQA dynamical models to -symmetric -designs

-which is further tantamount to find some $\gamma = \Delta(H) > 0$ such that $H^2 \geq \gamma H$.
-This observation brings us to apply a classical method due to Knabe \cite{Knabe1988} which was originally devised to estimate the spectral gap of a 1-dimensional quantum spin chain with \emph{periodic boundary condition}.
-As a brief introduction, let us define the \emph{bulk Hamiltonian} consisting of all $P_j,...,P_{m+j-1}$ terms from Eq.\eqref{eq:1DHamiltonian}: $h_{m,j} = \sum_{i = j}^{m + j - 1} P_i$.
-By definition, for any $j,j'$, $h_{m,j}$ and $h_{m,j'}$ are similar because $h_{m,j'}$ can be transformed from $h_{m,j}$ simply by tensor products of permutations $\sigma \in S_n$.
-Thus,
+Based on this observation, we can potentially apply the method introduced by Knabe \cite{Knabe1988}, originally devised to estimate the spectral gap of 1D quantum spin chains with {periodic boundary conditions}.
+We now briefly introduce the method.
+Define the \emph{bulk Hamiltonian} as comprising all $P_j, \ldots, P_{m+j-1}$ terms in Eq.~\eqref{eq:1DHamiltonian}: $h_{m,j} = \sum_{i = j}^{m + j - 1} P_i$.
+By definition, for any $j$ and $j'$, $h_{m,j}$ and $h_{m,j'}$ are similar because $h_{m,j'}$ can be transformed from $h_{m,j}$ simply by tensor products of permutations $\sigma \in S_n$.
+Hence,

-and we say that the system is \emph{permutation-invariant}.
-The improved Knabe local gap theory \cite{Gosset2016} indicates that
+and we say that the system is \emph{permutation invariant}.
+An improvement of Knabe's local gap theory \cite{Gosset2016} indicates that